About the Farm

 Who We Are & How We Grow

 The farm relies on organic practices such as incorporating compost and biological pest controls.
 We never use synthetic pesticides, herbicides or fertilizers or plant genetically modified crops.
+We do not get certified organic because of the high application costs but do comply with all requirements of organic certification.

 Our farm’s location on a country road just outside Brattleboro with views of the Connecticut river valley and beautiful agricultural landscape makes picking up the veggies a highlight of many members’ weeks.